pmndrs/react-spring/readme.md

 ### Transitions

 Animates children as they mount and unmount. `from` denotes base styles, `enter` styles are applied when objects appear, `leave` styles are applied when objects disappear.
 Keys and children have to match in their order!
+The keys are the same that you would provide in any other looping situation.

 ```jsx
 import { Transition } from 'react-spring'